Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Introduction

+Both properties of the antisymmetrization operator $\widehat{\mathcal{A}}$ hava a great impact on the structure of equations for many-cluster systems, on the explicit form and the interpretation of obtained solutions.
+These properties are discussed in more details in the following sections of the paper.

-The Pauli resonance states have been considered as redundant solutions of the RGM equations, and thus one needs to use an algorithm (method) to eliminate these states.
-They distort real physical quantities, such as phase shifts, cross sections of different processes and so on.
-To our knowledge, there is only one algorithm for eliminating the Pauli resonance states formulated in Ref. \cite{1992NuPhA.548...39K} \ and applied to the $\alpha$+$^{16}$O system.
-We refer to this method as the REV method, which is stand for removing of eigenvalues of the norm kernel.
-It was suggested in Ref. \cite{1992NuPhA.548...39K} \ to omit so-called almost forbidden Pauli states.
-A criterion was formulated how to distinguish such states from allowed states.
-This algorithm has miraculously eliminated all Pauli resonance states from the elastic scattering of alpha particles on $^{16}$O.
+The Pauli resonance states have been considered as redundant solutions of the RGM equations.
+Thus, one needs to use an algorithm to eliminate these states.
+They distort real physical quantities such as the phase shifts, cross-sections of various processes, and so on.
+To the best of our knowledge, there is only one algorithm for eliminating the Pauli resonance states.
+It was formulated in Ref. \cite{1992NuPhA.548...39K} and applied to the $^4$He+$^{16}$O system.
+We refer to this method as the REV method, which removes the eigenvalues of the norm kernel that cause the Pauli resonances.
+It was suggested in Ref. \cite{1992NuPhA.548...39K} to omit the so-called almost forbidden Pauli states.
+The criterion how to distinguish such states from allowed ones was formulated.
+This algorithm has eliminated all Pauli resonance states from the elastic scattering of alpha particles on $^{16}$O.

-In the present paper we are going to examine continuous spectrum states of a set of light nuclei such as $^{6}$Li, $^{7}$Li, $^{7}$Be, $^{8}$Be, $^{9}$Be and $^{10}$B. All these nuclei are considered as a three-cluster configuration and treated within a three-cluster model formulated in Ref. \cite{2009NuPhA.824...37V}.
-The three-cluster configuration is than reduced to three (if all three clusters are different) or two (if two of three clusters are identical) binary channels.
-With such reduction, one pair of clusters forms a bound state, which within our method is described in a two-cluster approximation.
+In the present paper, we are going to examine the continuous-spectrum states of a set of light nuclei such as $^{6}$Li, $^{7}$Li, $^{7}$Be, $^{8}$Be, $^{9}$Be and $^{10}$B. All these nuclei are considered as a three-cluster configuration and treated within a three-cluster model formulated in Ref. \cite{2009NuPhA.824...37V}.
+The three-cluster configuration is then reduced to three (if all three clusters are different) or two (if two of three clusters are identical) binary channels.
+When such reduction causes a pair of clusters to form a bound state, this state is described by the two-cluster approximation in our method.

-To study Pauli resonance states we will first of all analyze matrix of overlap and its eigenvalues for some set of light nuclei.
+To study the Pauli resonance states, we first analyze the overlap matrix and its eigenvalues for several light nuclei.
 Based on this analysis, we suggest an alternative method for eliminating the Pauli resonance states.
-This new method we call as the ROF method, it means Removing of Oscillator Functions.
-We will demonstrate that both method give close results and completely eliminate all Pauli resonance states.
+We call this new method of Removing of the Oscillator Functions the ROF method.
+We will demonstrate that both methods of REV and ROF give close results and completely eliminate all Pauli resonance states.